How To Know If You're In An Abusive Relationship

 Physical abuse physically harms you or someone near you, causes fear or harm, or threatens your physical well-being.
 The United Nations states that physical abuse can also involve denying medical care or support.

-Physically abusive behavior might include:
+Examples of physically abusive behavior include:

 • Hitting